-- From the Inventory tree, select a VM.
+- From the inventory tree, select a VM or a VM template.

-- Select Actions > Lifecycle Management > Set Shared Cost Allocation.
+- On the Summary page, select Actions > Lifecycle Management > Set Shared Cost Allocation.

-- From the list of organizations on the left, double-click the organizations that will share use of this service to move them to the Organizations Sharing Cost list.
+- From the list of organizations on the left, double-click the organizations that you want to add to the Organizations Sharing Cost list.

 You can search for VMs with shared costs from Tools > Search, and with search from the Virtual Machines tab.
 Use the following filters in the Cost category:

 - Billing Name — enter a billing name (enter * to find any VM with a billing name)

 - Shared Cost Allocation — select an organization